Flora A. Brewster: Pacific Northwest

 Brewster arrived in Salem, Oregon in 1914 and began advertising in November of that year for her chiropractic practice, "limited to spinal adjustment".
 In July 1916, she was charged with practicing chiropractic profession without a license, but was pronounced not guilty by the jury after a few minutes' deliberation.

-In December 1915, she filed articles of incorporation in order to establish a school of neurology in Salem.
+In December 1915, Brewster filed articles of incorporation to establish a school of neurology in Salem.
 Located in Salem's Hubbard building, it was named the Oregon School of Neurology.
 In addition to Brewster, the company stockholders included her brother, Luther, as well as Dr. Harry Bancroft, A.L.
 Seamster, and Benjamin S. Via.
 The faculty included Prof. Florian Von Escnehn of Willamette University and Dr. Alice Bancroft.
 The school was founded on the principle that the center of wasted nerve energy was from the eye, which principle Brewster stated that she had established.
 The instruction would be along new lines of drugless healing developed by Brewster after a test of all other methods of drugless healing.

 She died in February 1919, burned to death as a result of an explosion of an oil stove at her home in Seattle, Washington.